ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Default Value

-The smaller value among 'number of CPUs/2' and '512'
+The smaller value among 'number of logical cores/2' and '512'

 ##### Attributes